davidgernaat/docker-mailrelay/README.md

 A common solution is to setup an email-relay-account at some unknown email-relay-provider that sends and receives mail on your behalf.
 No solution really, given the reason you want to host a mail server in the first place.

 With docker-mail-relay 🐳 you can host your own email-relay-provider at any vps that has port 25 open.
-All you have to do is point your mail-server at home to your vps to circumvent your ISP.
+All you have to do is point your home mail-server to your vps to circumvent your ISP.

 Keep your family's privacy 🚀 Secure communications with family and friends.
 Host your own mail for the whole family in your own home. 📧